time-lab-anu/time-lab-anu.github.io/index.md

   content="26/09/2024: One paper has been accepted at NeurIPS D&B Track (25.3% acceptance rate).
 Congratulations to Liyun Zhu and Arjun Raj."
 %}

 {%
   include alert.html
-  type="success"
-  content="26/09/2024: One paper has been accepted at Conference on Neural Information Processing Systems (NeurIPS) 2024.
-Congratulations to Liyun Zhu."
-%}

-{%
-  include alert.html